Ever heard of the term “social rhythm” before? Read on to learn about this concept!

 But reality doesn’t always meet expectations.
 Exposure to bright blue light at midnight, for example, confuses one’s biological clock, which expects darkness at the time, and disturbs the ongoing circadian rhythm.

-Apart from light, other external factors can affect our circadian rhythm, too.
+Apart from light, other external factors can also affect our circadian rhythm.
 Interestingly, some elements of our social relationships, social demands, and social tasks also exert an impact on circadian rhythm regulation.
 Researchers refer to the pattern of these social elements as social rhythm.

 Studies on college students have shown that a more regular social rhythm is associated with better emotional well-being 1,2.
 A more irregular one, on the other hand, denotes more mental health problems, including symptoms of anxiety and depression, in the future.